aspose-psd/Aspose.PSD-API-References/english/net/aspose.psd/graphics/fillclosedcurve/_index.md

 ---
-title: FillClosedCurve
+title: Graphics.FillClosedCurve
 second_title: Aspose.PSD for .NET API Reference
-description:
+description: Graphics method.
+Fills the interior of a closed cardinal spline curve defined by an array of PointF structures.
+This method uses a default tension of 0.5 and Alternate fill mode
 type: docs
 weight: 340
 url: /net/aspose.psd/graphics/fillclosedcurve/
 ---
-## Graphics.FillClosedCurve method (1 of 6)
+{{< psd/tize >}}
+## FillClosedCurve(Brush, PointF[]) {#fillclosedcurve}

-Fills the interior of a closed cardinal spline curve defined by an array of [`PointF`](../../pointf) structures.
+Fills the interior of a closed cardinal spline curve defined by an array of [`PointF`](../../pointf/) structures.
 This method uses a default tension of 0.5 and Alternate fill mode.

 ```csharp
 public void FillClosedCurve(Brush brush, PointF[] points)